 Movement of the device or the device wires that may require a second surgery

 Collapsed lung (pneumothorax)

-Frequent hiccup sensation from the wire on the left side activating the nerve to your diaphragm.
-This can typically be fixed with programming changes to your device.
+Frequent hiccup sensation or twitch from the wire on the left side activating the nerve to your diaphragm.
+This is called diaphragm stimulation.
+It can typically be fixed with programming changes to your device.